hjoliver/cylc-subwf-example/README.md

 wait for it to complete, then trigger it again via its launcher task.
 The scheduler will see that the sub-workflow already ran to completion, and will shut down with success status, so the laucher task will succeed.

+Or (from Cylc 8.3.0) manually set the launcher task to succeeded, if you know that its sub-workflow completed.

 Note that scheduler auto-migration of detached workflows can cause this.
 The scheduler can be told (via global config) to shut down after restarting